American ‘Playboy’ Model Lauren Summer Flashes The Flesh In A Wet, See-Through T-Shirt On Instagram

 Prior to posting the latest picture, Lauren shared yet another sexy snap with her fans.
 She posed while wearing a printed black jacket and a pair of pink striped underwear.
 However, she decided to ditch her undergarments and left her jacket unbuttoned to expose her perky breasts — a move that sent temperatures soaring.

-As of the writing of this piece, the picture has accrued more than 154,000 likes and over 1,200 comments where fans and followers drooled over the sheer display of skin and showered the model with numerous compliments.
+The picture accrued more than 154,000 likes and over 1,200 comments where fans and followers drooled over the sheer display of skin and showered the model with numerous compliments.

 “I admire your beauty because every time I see you, I think I’m dreaming.
 Your face, your eyes and your beautiful lips are an invitation to paradise,” one fan wrote to express his feelings for the stunning model.